What is the Sell Score?

 - Low - The property is in the lower 80% of properties, meaning it's less likely to sell in the next 6 months than High or Medium properties.

 We calculate Sell Score using weighted values, so you may occasionally come across some surprising results (e.g., a property that transacted within the last year with a high Sell Score).
-For this reason, we recommend combining Sell Score with other filters like Home Equity to increase the accuracy of your results.

 The following are the primary variables that affect the Sell Score: